 Eager market traders would get short shrift from her if clothes had weak stitching, zips got stuck when zipping, fruits were marked and bruised or vegetables appeared old and unpalatable.
 The issue of quality of goods and services is not new.
 Throughout history society has demanded that providers of goods and services should meet their obligations.
 As long ago as 1700 BC King Hammurabi of Babylon introduced the concept of product quality and liability into the building industry of the time by declaring: ...if a building falls into pieces and the owner is killed then the builder shall be put to death.
-If the owner's children are killed then the builders' children shall be put to death.
+If the owner's children are killed then the builders.